priyanshsinghpurawat/Exchange-Rate/README.md

 # pro-1
-this is a project on fsd
+This is a project on exchange rates using front-end applications.